stolostron/sre-doc/runbooks/ansible-automation-platform-operator/AAPPodContainerTerminated.md

-**Alert Name:** AAPPodContainerTerminated
+# AAPPodContainerTerminated

+## Meaning

-**Description:** AAP Pod in ansible-automation-platform namespace has been in terminated state for longer than 10 minutes
+AAP Pod in ansible-automation-platform namespace has been in the terminated state for longer than 10 minutes.

-**Severity:** critical

-**Service:** Ansible Automation Platform

-**Dependencies:** n/a
+## Impact

+AAP Pod is Terminated which means AAP service performance is usually degrading.

+## Diagnosis

-**Troubleshooting:** To check the AAP Pod status, the Pod status is not `Running`, it should be `CrashLoopBackOff`
+To check the AAP Pod status, the Pod status is not `Running`, it should be `CrashLoopBackOff`, and check the AAP pod log if we can find some reason.

-**Related Alerts:**
-- AAPDeploymentReplicasMismatch
-- AAPPodFrequentlyRestarting
-- AAPPodNotReady
-- AAPPodRestartingTooMuch

-**Root Cause:**
+### Database is full

-1. Database is full, so write is blocked.
-We will found the following error log from automation-hub-worker Pod:
+We will find the following error log from automation-hub-worker Pod:

 ```
 psycopg2.errors.ReadOnlySqlTransaction: cannot execute UPDATE in a read-only transaction
 django.db.utils.InternalError: cannot execute UPDATE in a read-only transaction
 ```

-**Resolution:**
-- Root Cause 1
+Then we can follow these steps to resolve this issue:

-    - Step 1: Identify issue is due to disk space.
-Navigate to the Postgres database then click the monitoring tab and check the storage(should be near 100%)
+1. Identify the issue due to disk space.
+Navigate to the Postgres database then click the monitoring tab and check the storage ( should be near 100% )
-    - Step 2: Navigate to the UI and raise the storage(can only be doubled)
+2. Navigate to the UI and raise the storage ( can only be doubled )

-**Dashboards:** n/a

-**Related Links:** n/a
+## Mitigation

+The resolution depends on the particular issue reported in the logs.